opendatamesh-initiative/odm-specification-dpdescriptor/docs/references/resources.md

 # Data Mesh Resources

 ## Zhamak's Corner
 <a href="https://www.linkedin.com/in/zhamak-dehghani/" target="_blank">Zhamak Dehghani :fontawesome-brands-linkedin:</a> formalized the *data mesh approach* to data management in 2019 while working at *Thoughtworks* as the director of emerging technologies.
 Since then Zhamak has continued to work to disseminate and evolve the data mesh approach within the data and business community.
-Today she is the CEO and founder of a stealth startup and undoubtedly one of the most important reference in the data mesh world.
+Today she is the CEO and founder of a stealth startup and undoubtedly one of the most important references in the data mesh world.

 Resource | Date | Description
 ---|---|---